bechynsky/ai100demos/README.md

 # AI-10X demos
 Demos for [AI-10X](https://docs.microsoft.com/en-us/learn/certifications/exams/ai-100) training and certification.
 It can be used by trainer or by attendees as homework.
+Goal is to understand how to call and use REST API for Cognite Services.

 # Before you start
 - Become familiar with [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).